gbv/paia/paia.md

 The response fields `label`, `storage`, `storageid`, and `queue` correspond to properties in DAIA.

+**Examples**

-An example of a document (with status 5=rejected) serialized in JSON is given below.
-In this case an arbitrary copy of a selected document was requested and mapped to a particular copy that turned out to be not accessible:
+An example of a documentserialized in JSON is given below.
+In this case a general document (`http://example.org/documents/9876543`) was requested an mapped to a particular copy (`http://example.org/items/barcode1234567`) by the PAIA server.
+The copy turned out to be lost, so the request was rejected (status 5) at 2014-07-12, 14:07 UTC.

 ~~~~ {.json}
 {